hao-zhang-quantum/CyclicVQE/readme.md

 ---

 #### 💡 Maintain chemical accuracy across correlation regimes
-From weakly to strongly correlated systems, CVQE consistently reaches **chemical-precision accuracy** with a single fixed entangler.
+From weakly to strongly correlated systems, CVQE consistently reaches **chemical accuracy** with a single fixed entangler.
 It unifies the treatment of diverse systems under one stable, automated workflow.

 ---